subramanyamdvss/graphics-editor-in-c/README.md

 # graphics-editor-in-c

-	This software is used to create geometrical objects by user based input in "#input.txt" file
+	This software is used to create geometrical objects by user based input in "input.txt" file

+#dependencies required